HandsOnDataViz/book/docs/HandsOnDataViz.md

 open-source password manager that offers its core features for free for Windows, Mac, and Linux computers, all major web browsers, and iOS and Android mobile devices.
-When you install BitWarden, you create one master password (be careful not to forget it) that grants you access to all of the account usernames and passwords you catalog.
+When you install BitWarden, you create one universal password (be careful not to forget it) that grants you access to all of the account usernames and passwords you catalog.
 You also install the Bitwarden extension in your preferred web browsers.
 When you register for a new account in your browser, the password manager typically asks if you wish to store that information in your vault with end-to-end encryption.
 Also, when you visit that site in the future, the